mghpcc-projects/user_level_slurm_reservations/README.md

 Git repository and multiple, parallel development branches:

-  1. The ```master``` branch is considered (relatively) stable and is used as a source for production code releases
+  1. The ```master``` branch is considered (relatively) stable and is used as the source for ULSR releases.

   2. The ```development``` branch is the common line of development and serves as both the source of, and merge destination for, feature